LLNL/zfp/docs/source/faq.rst

 Q15: *Must I use the same parameters during compression and decompression?*

 A: Not necessarily.
-It is possible to use more tightly constrained :c:type:`zfp_stream` parameters during decompression than were used during compression.
+When decompressing one block at a time, it is possible to use more tightly constrained :c:type:`zfp_stream` parameters during decompression than were used during compression.
 For instance, one may use a larger :c:member:`zfp_stream.minbits`, smaller :c:member:`zfp_stream.maxbits`, smaller :c:member:`zfp_stream.maxprec`, or larger :c:member:`zfp_stream.minexp` during decompression to process fewer compressed bits than are stored, and to decompress the array more quickly at a lower precision.
 This may be useful